-Artificial intelligence is a hotly debated topic, with many not wishing to dive to into discussions about the legal status attributable to it.
-Even experts in the industry, penned an open letter to the European Commission in outrage against the European Parliaments suggestion that there should be the creation of a “electronic person” as a specific legal status.
+Artificial intelligence is a hotly debated topic, with many not wishing to dive into discussions about the legal status attributable to it.
+Even experts in the industry penned an open letter to the European Commission in outrage against the European Parliaments’ suggestion that there should be the creation of an “electronic person” as a specific legal status.

 However, when we say artificial intelligence, we should not always refer to the futuristic robots of the future.
 There are aspects of artificial intelligence such as machine learning programmes which can read passages of text and summarise the contents for you.
 Should the author of these works not be attributed to the programme for copyright purposes?

 The law seems very slow to change with these types of technological developments, so it is likely that this debate will be ongoing for some time in the future.
-Regardless of whether you are using artificial intelligence to create copyright works, or your friend you should always consider who the author of the work is.
+Regardless, if you are using artificial intelligence to create copyright works, you should always consider who the author of the work is.